Home

 Tuition

-The current tuition is $750, and is due before the first night of the immersion.
+Tuition is $750, and is due before the first night of the immersion.
 Payment plans may be arranged.
 Payment plans incur a $25 administrative fee for each payment.
 The cost of the Masala Gentle/Restorative Yoga Teachers' Immersion Manual and other materials is included in the tuition.
 The cost of books and props is not included.

 Application